 For this performance, can be obtained through the Box Office by the following:

 - Students (LIMIT 1 EACH WITH ID at the Box Office)

 - Teachers (LIMIT 1 EACH WITH ID at the Box Office)

 - City Employees (LIMIT 2 EACH WITH ID at the Box Office)

 - Active Military Service Personnel (LIMIT 1 EACH WITH VALID ID AT BOX OFFICE ONLY)

 Curtain Calls are your opportunity to learn more about the creative process with our visiting artists.
 These informal pre- or post-performance discussions, all held at the Van Wezel, are FREE and open to the public.
 No tickets are required.
 Please join us!

 Sorry, group tickets are not available for this event.

 For the Hearing Impaired

 Patrons in wheelchairs may enter through automatic doors in both Main and Bayside lobbies on ground level (no stairs).
-Only disabled patrons with tickets in wheelchair section may use the free parking facilities on the circle outside the Main Entrance.
-Your cooperation is requested.
-Additional free parking for handicapped is provided in the regular parking area.
+Accessible parking is available on the circle in front of the building and in the main parking lot.
 Cars must have necessary identification to qualify for these special arrangements.
-Wheelchair patrons can be accommodated in restrooms off both lobbies.
+Patrons with mobility issues can be accommodated in restrooms off both lobbies.
 There is a wheelchair on the premises for emergency use, thanks to the generosity of Easter Seals.